Analysis of market weights under volatility-stabilized market models: Introduction

-Since each $\theta_i$ is assumed to be strictly positive, the above expression is also the exit density of the $Z$ process from the unit simplex $\{ x\in \rr^n:\; x_i \ge 0, \; \sum_{i=1}^n x_i \le 1 \}$. \end{prop}
+Since each $\theta_i$ is assumed to be strictly positive, the above expression is also the exit density of the $Z$ process from the unit simplex $\{ x\in\mathbb{R}^n\dvtx x_i \ge0, \sum_{i=1}^n x_i \le1 \}$. \end{prop}

-A deeper analysis can be done by noting, as we will show in Section \ref{polar} that the distribution of market weights under the VSM model is nothing but the multi-allele Wright-Fisher diffusion model studied in population genetics.
-A short introduction to this well-known and important model has been provided in Subsection \ref{models}.
+A deeper analysis can be undertaken by noting, as we will show in Section~\ref{polar}, that the distribution of market weights under the VSM model is nothing but the multi-allele Wright--Fisher diffusion model studied in population genetics.
+A short introduction to this well-known and important model is provided in Section~\ref{models}.